opencadc/storage-inventory/minoc/README.md

 and _writable_ is _true_ respectively.

 The optional _readable_ and _writable_ keys configure minoc explicitly rather than relying on one or more of the above trust or grant provider settings.
-For example, this allows one to configure a read-only minoc that trusts other services to do the authorization checks.
+For example, this allows one to configure a read-only minoc (_writable_ = false) that trusts other services to do the authorization checks.

 The optional _recoverableNamespace_ key causes `minoc` to configure the storage adapter so that deletions preserve the file content in a recoverable state.
 This generally means that storage space remains in use